tayloraswift/jpeg/examples/README.md

     ])
 ```

-Like the `JPEG.Data.Planar` type, the `JPEG.Data.Spectral` type has a plain `.init(size:layout:metadata:quanta:)` initializer which initializes all AC coefficients to zero, and all DC coefficients to a neutral gray.
+Like the `JPEG.Data.Planar` type, the `JPEG.Data.Spectral` type has a plain `init(size:layout:metadata:quanta:)` initializer which initializes all AC coefficients to zero, and all DC coefficients to a neutral gray.

 We can use the file system-aware compression API to encode the image and write it to disk.